dustywhite7/Econ4350/SlidesCode/5 - Custom Maps.md

 # Some examples

-1) Want to create a map of regions not included in Tableau's default database
+1) Want to create a map of regions not included in Power BI's default database
 2) Want to create a map of events in a custom space (a sports venue, grocery store, etc.)

 ---

-# Mapping Nepal
+# Mapping Regions

-Tableau has 5 development regions within Nepal that are available to map:
-- Far West, Midwest, West, Central, and East

-What if we wanted more refined control over data in Nepal?
+Power BI allows us to map states within the US.
+Sometimes we want to map a different set of geographic entities, though.

 ---

 # Finding the Information

-In order to add detail to a map of Nepal, we need to find a way to access those details.
+In order to add regions to a map of the US, we need to find a way to access those details.
 Often, they will be stored in one of two ways:

 - Shapefiles
 - GeoJSON objects/files